Sign In

 tokenizer = AutoTokenizer.from_pretrained("openai/clip-vit-large-patch14")

 The AutoProcessor is responsible for processing both image and text data so that they are compatible with the CLIP model.
 The AutoTokenizer converts text into a format that can be understood by the model, generating the necessary tokens for further processing.
-Note: For this blog, we are utilizing the free GPU available in Google Colab, which significantly speeds up the processing time.

 # Loading the Imagenette Dataset